Module 6: Publishing a Shape in 3 Dimensions

 This is only an introduction to this type of integration.
 You should also check out our Unreal Engine Case + Code, which works using the same data model and behavior as this tutorial.
 This provides a method for interoperation between the two platforms and the option for tailoring the appropriate game engine to different requirements and/or developer experience.

-Visit our Modeling, Simulation & Training web page to learn more about using RTI Connext DDS in simulation environments.
+Visit our Modeling, Simulation & Training web page to learn more about using RTI Connext in simulation environments.